unjs/nitro/README.md

 #### `hooks`

-Nitro hooks.
+nitro hooks.
 See [unjs/hookable](https://github.com/unjs/hookable) for more information.

 #### `commands`